mbhillrn/Bitcoin-Core-Peer-Map/README.md

 ## Support

-If you find this useful, consider a small donation:
+If you find this useful, consider a donation:

 **Bitcoin:** `bc1qy63057zemrskq0n02avq9egce4cpuuenm5ztf5`